 - The nominee`s teaching portfolio (which might include a philosophy of teaching, syllabi, sample assignments, assessment criteria, representative student work, reflections about teaching, and student evaluations)

-The Selection Committee will include the LMC Chair and/or Associate Chair, Director of Writing and Communication, Coordinator of Writing and Communication, and Special Advisor to the Communication Program.
+The Selection Committee will include the Director of Writing and Communication, the Associate Director of Writing and Communication, and the Assistant Director of Writing and Communication.
 The Selection Committee reserves the right not to make the Brittain Fellow Excellence in Pedagogy Award during any given year.

 This award recognizes overall excellence in pedagogy involved with the teaching of English 1101, English 1102, and/or LMC 3403.
 The award winner will meet several, though not necessarily all, of these criteria: